 Have You Considered These Cars for Your Teenager?

 Newer models come with a number of safety features that could help your teen develop better driving habits and remain in control to avoid an accident.
 The Kia Forte provides the driver with an electronic stability control system.
 It is also listed as a 2010 IIHS Top Safety Pick because of its positive crash test results.
 Teenagers will be attracted by the Forte’s modern features such as a USB port, while parents will appreciate its effective safety design.

 Subaru has always made safe vehicles and has even started a recent marketing campaign to promote the use of their vehicles for teen drivers.
-I know as a parent when I watch this video it makes me think twice about teen vehicle selection.

 Ford has produced a vehicle that is budget friendly and safe.
 The Fiesta also provides stability control and comes equipped with a total of seven air bags.
 Just like the Forte, the Fiesta entices teens with fun features like an infotainment system.
 Parents will love the Fiesta’s SYNC system that can block incoming cell phone notifications and calls to reduce distractions.

 The US News and World Report recently came out with a list of the safest cars for teen drivers.
 In the list they mention The Honda Civic and Nissan Cube as preferred choices for concerned parents with new teenage drivers.